 Pittsburgh, PA 15233-2109

-Please be sure to note “Winter Shelters” on the memo line.
+Please be sure to note “Winter Shelter” on the memo line.

-The Winter Shelters gratefully accept in-kind donations by appointment.
-The items most needed by our individuals include new:
+The Winter Shelter gratefully accepts in-kind donations year-round by appointment.
+Due to COVID, please do not bring items to the Winter Shelter.
+The items most needed by our individuals include:

 - Boots (men’s and women’s, all sizes)

 - Sweatshirts (crew neck and hooded, all sizes)